 The obvious solution here would be to simply block this traffic.
 However, torrenting has grown up with the rest of the Internet and for the most part, no longer uses the HTTP (Hypertext Transfer Protocol) protocol, rather now most torrents sites are HTTPS (Hypertext Transfer Protocol Secure) sites.
 What this means is that the data is encrypted and cannot be intercepted by a third party, by extension, one can no longer identify traffic from HTTPS sites by merely viewing your network traffic, torrenting and other suspect traffic on the HTTPS protocol is only visible if you are looking for it specifically.

 Sounds like a lot of work I know.
 Luckily, there are solutions available now, such as the LucidView MikroTik Enforcer that does this for you.
-The LucidView Enforcer examines each and every connection made in or out of your network, and immediately kills off any that are deemed suspicious.
+The LucidView Enforcer examines each and every connection made in or out of your network, and kills off any that are deemed suspicious, under certain circumstances this will block torrents.
 With the Enforcer solution in place, you don’t need to know what the suspicious connection is, you just need to know that you have safeguarded against it.

 For more info on the LucidView Enforcer and what it can add to your arsenal of cyber-security weapons please visit our website at www.lucidview.net